How much water to drink per day

 Calculer maintenant

 It's a rough approximation.
-8 glasses of 250 ml = 2 liters, which suits a moderately active 60 kg person.
-But a 90 kg person or an athlete will need much more.
+8 glasses of 250 ml = 2 liters, which fits a moderately active 60 kg person.
+But someone weighing 90 kg or a very active athlete will need much more.
 Calculating by kg of body weight is more accurate.

 Does coffee dehydrate you?

-Not as much as people think.
-Caffeine has a mild diuretic effect, but the water in the coffee more than compensates for it.
+Not as much as you'd think.
+Caffeine has a slight diuretic effect, but the water in the coffee more than makes up for it.
 Up to 3-4 cups a day, coffee contributes positively to your hydration.
 Beyond that, the diuretic effect becomes more pronounced.

 Can you drink too much water?

-Yes, it's called hyponatremia — a dangerous dilution of blood sodium.
-It's rare and mostly affects marathon runners who drink excessively during exertion.
+Yes, it's called hyponatremia—a dangerous dilution of blood sodium.
+It's rare and mostly affects marathon runners who drink excessively during intense effort.
 For a healthy adult in daily life, the risk is almost zero below 6-7 liters per day.

 Yes, exactly the same.
-Dissolved CO2 does not affect water absorption.
-The only difference: sparkling water can cause bloating for some people.
+Dissolved CO2 doesn't affect water absorption.
+The only difference: sparkling water can cause bloating in some people.
 In terms of hydration, it's strictly equivalent.

 Calculate your water needs